-Access to Shire Pit 9 from Devils Creek Road will be via a new access track between Devils Creek Road and the pit site.
+Access to Fregon Pit 6 from Devils Creek Road will be via a new access track between Devils Creek Road and the pit site.
 The access track will be developed by the removal of vegetation and sheeting with gravel to provide the standard required for heavy vehicles.

-Vegetation removal will be kept to a minimum and be determined for the safe use of the track, removal of vegetation will be conducted under the dieback hygiene conditions detailed at Section 2.5 below.
+The vegetation removal will be kept to the minimum necessary for the safe use of the track and be conducted under the dieback hygiene conditions detailed at Section 2.5 below.